 My name is Kyle Beyersdorf.
-I am a doctoral student in the Department of Learning, Design, and Adult Education at Indiana University (IU).
-I am committed to excellence in research, teaching, and service, all of which is grounded by my guiding focus: improve teaching and learning in higher education in ways that prepare graduates to solve the serious policy problems facing our society.
+I am a doctoral student in the Learning Sciences PhD program at Indiana University (IU).
+I am committed to excellence in research, teaching, and service.
+Each is grounded by my guiding focus: improve teaching and learning in higher education in ways that prepare graduates to solve the serious policy problems facing our society.

 Hello!